tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectSource.PNG">

 __2.2__ Now, select the most accurate classifier (or any classifier of your choosing).
-Selecting the most accurate classifier is left to the user, but information is supplied in the form of accuracy values in Precision, Recall and F1 score, as well as statistical outputs of mean accuracy comparison between two separate experimental conditions entered in the genotypes.csv file.
+Selecting the most "best" classifier is left to the user, but information is supplied in the form of accuracy values in Precision, Recall and F1 score, as well as statistical outputs of mean accuracy comparison between two separate experimental conditions entered in the genotypes.csv file.
 This program is set to handle any N number of conditions, performing 1 sample T-Tests, Welch 2 sample T-Tests, and ANOVA respective to the number of conditions in the genotype.csv file. __TODO__ Note that audit or ACCT 3 can only handle 2 levels, and only 2 levels.

 <img src = "figures/selectClassifier.PNG">